 There has been a lot of debate over whether hashtags are significant on Instagram.
 And whether you need to use 5 hashtags or all 30.
 The answer varies.

 Find what works best for you, but do use hashtags related to your content.
-They are crucial to Instagram SEO, giving you more reach and exposure through the explore page.
+They are crucial to Instagram SEO and making your account appear on Google search, giving you more reach and exposure through the explore page.

 5. Including alt text

 This is one of the most underappreciated and underutilised tools that Instagram has to offer.
-Alt text has unexplored potential for increasing SEO.
+Alt text has unexplored potential for increasing your chances of showing up on Google search.
 You can quickly create a description of the image or video you’re posting with keywords.
 The algorithm will do the rest to show your Instagram account in Google search results.

 6. Include links to your actual Instagram posts